 TorGuard Linux VPN service is best known for the perfect balance of price and performance.
 This best VPN for Linux provides a military-grade encrypted internet connection for your digital footprint and stays as long as you want with speed and performance using anonymous IP.
 This VPN service provides a native Linux VPN client with a nifty how-to guide for easy configuration.

-TorGuard is relentlessly concern and committed to online security and privacy protection.
+TorGuard is relentlessly concerned and committed to online security and privacy protection.
 The service includes multiple protocol support, AnyConnect, OpenConnect SSL support, Perfect Forward Secrecy (TLS), unwanted ads, malware, and intrusion blocking.
 This Linux VPN server does not store any logging or traffic logs in the VPN server and protection from deep packet inspection.

 6. AirVPN – Best VPN for Security and Privacy